bipphilippe/openhab2-compendium/installing_openhab.md

 ^X Exit         ^J Justify      ^W Where Is     ^V Next Page    ^U UnCut Text   ^T To Spell
 ```

-15. Use the cursor key in order to move down just the line before `DIRNAME=`dirname "$0"`.
+15. Use the cursor key in order to move down just the line before `DIRNAME='dirname "$0"'`.

-17. 16.
-Type the two following line (use the enter key at the end of the first line) :
+16. Type the two following line (use the enter key at the end of the first line) :

 ```export OPENHAB_HTTP_PORT=8011
 export OPENHAB_HTTPS_PORT=8444